fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ## Prerequisite

+In case of including Fusioncharts dependencies from **CDN** or **Local Files**, you can skip this step and get started with the code mentioned in the below steps.
 Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.
-You can skip this step and proceed on if you are including the dependencies from **CDN** or **Local Files**.

 > Initialize npm, install webpack locally, and install the webpack-cli.
 Make sure you run **npx webpack** command in the terminal to ensure that the build is successful.